solimanlance/paper-profit/README.md

 and specify the amount of stock sold. ✔
 - As a user, I want to **view** my purchased stocks in my portfolio and how much they currently cost. ✔
-- As a user, I want to view my purchase and sell history.
 - As a user, I want to be able to view a list of stocks available to buy and their respective prices at the time of purchase. ✔
 - As a user, I want to be able to view the amount of money I currently